Param-Harrison/kidzode/public/courses/pixel-heroes/adventure_character.md

 # Add Character Name

 Make the story use YOUR name!

-## What to Do
-1. Press Run
-2. Enter your name and make choices!
+Press Run, enter your name, and watch it appear throughout the adventure!

 ```python
 print("=== THE HERO'S QUEST ===")